hdShang/arxiv-daily/docs/eess-SY/2025-08-19/papers/250813656v1-autompc-a-code-generator-for-mpc-based-automated-driving.md

 ---
 layout: default
-title: AutoMPC: A Code Generator for MPC-based Automated Driving
+title: "AutoMPC: A Code Generator for MPC-based Automated Driving"
 ---

 # AutoMPC: A Code Generator for MPC-based Automated Driving